paolinamazza/Multi-Agent-System/README.md

 - **Consistency**: The agents reliably regenerate the same result for deterministic queries, even across sessions.
 - **Reasoning Depth**: They can parse vague or layered requests like and produce correct logic chaining across datasets.
 - **Dynamic Plotting**: Visualizations are always grounded in data and generated live from code, the agents never return static or hallucinated figures (see examples in `Evaluation_Questions.csv`)
-- **Multiple Languages**: They are also able to understand and respond to queries formulated both iEnglish and Italia*, making the system accessible to a broader range of users in public administration contexts.
+- **Multiple Languages**: They are also able to understand and respond to queries formulated both in English and Italian, making the system accessible to a broader range of users in public administration contexts.

 ### Key Strengths